 On a late night-early morning Australian radio programme called ‘Overnights‘ (2am – 6am), they held a few special nights dedicated to stories from the Pilliga region.
 Listeners could call the station and tell their Pilliga stories on the air.
 On that night, the radio station had two of their people in the Pilliga Scrub reporting live by satellite phone.
 At one point, the connection dropped and the signal wasn’t restored for some time.
 When it finally returned, the reporters were OK and the cut signal was unexplained.

-During the programme, one caller who identified himself as “Bongo” told a harrowing story of the night he endured in the Pilliga way back in 1978.
+During the programme, one caller who identified himself as “Bongo” told a harrowing story of the night he was forced to spend in the Pilliga way back in 1978.
 The ordeal he endured that night affected him in such a terrible way that, to this day, he remains in psychiatric care.

-The recording of Bongo’s call is freely available from the radio station’s website, so I’ve put it on the Flash timeline with a play button.
+The recording of Bongo’s call is freely available from the radio station’s website, but it’s tough to find, so I’ve embedded it here from my SoundCloud for easier access.
+Hit the orange play button below.